 - What resources help you the most in your daily work?
 Is there anything missing?

-Ensure that you are asking these questions regularly to help maximize employee engagement and development.
+Ensure that you are asking these questions (particularly to your underperforming employees) regularly to help maximize employee engagement and development.

 Goals are paramount to engaging employees, measuring progress, and making sure that your employees are “rowing in the same direction”.
 When setting objectives, make sure they are S.M.A.R.T. (specific, measurable, achievable, relevant, time-bound).
 Another tip for effective goal sitting is to involve employees in the goal setting process!
 Employees that are involved in the goal setting process are 3.6 times more likely to be engaged than employees that are not.
 For more goal setting tips, check out our blog for 3 tips for effective goal setting.

 We recommend having an easy way to set and track employee goals.
 There are many goal alignment softwares (check out Pavestep)!

 Feedback is one of the most cost-effective ways to increase employee engagement and productivity.
 One study found that managers that received feedback had 12.5% greater productivity post-intervention than teams with managers who received no feedback.
 But it’s important to remember that feedback is a double edge sword.
 Bad feedback can actually cause people to dread feedback.
 Regardless of the setting of the feedback (casual conversation, check-in, or formal review), feedback has to be effective.